mbrukman/why-svelte/readme.md

 Svelte components to another framework, its language extensions add friction.

-Rich Harris is proposing to standardize its templating language as [HTMLx](https://github.com/htmlx-org/HTMLx), which may or may not gain adoption.
+Rich is proposing to standardize its templating language as [HTMLx](https://github.com/htmlx-org/HTMLx), which may or may not gain adoption.